Each year the Co-Lab funds a variety of technology projects and explorations through our grant program. Here's a list of what students are working on.

 Student-run team with a love for building battlebots

 JoJob aims to facilitate the bookkeeping and logistics management process for groups of people sharing storage units.
-It serves as a central repository to search for storage unit and rental truck listings, and manage logistics and costs.

 The Delta Band is a strength training wearable tailored to athletes and trainers.